otoolecf/wedding-website/README.md

    - D1 Database for RSVPs
    - KV Namespace for image metadata
    - R2 Bucket for image storage
+     - Configure the R2 bucket with a custom domain
+     - Ensure the bucket is set to be publicly accessible for image serving
+     - Set CORS policy to only allow GET and HEAD requests from your website domains
 5. Set up your environment variables:
    - For local development: Create a `.dev.vars` file (never commit this!)
    - For production: Set them up in the Cloudflare Pages settings under the GitHub integration